 The Competition was Complimentary- Although you may feel you and your customer are on the same page, alignment isn’t always what your customer needs right now.
 Acknowledge that your competition provided complimentary services to their skills.
 If you’re open to helping others, then help them.
 Even if it means giving your competition a customer.

 Be conscious if someone else would be the right fit for your customer.
 Connect them to someone in your network that you know and trust.
 When your customer is stuck, your decision to guide them rather than “sell” them may be just the light they needed.
 They will never forget you helped them.
 Ever.

-Respect the customers decision wasn’t only about you and your competitor, there could have been any number of other reasons for their decision.
-Keep living your purpose, meet the demands of reality, and take action towards achievement.
+Respect the customers' decision wasn’t only about you and your competitor, there could have been any number of other reasons for their decision.
+Keep living your purpose, meet the demands of reality, and take action towards an achievement.
 You will be found.